ptoche/piketty/slidify/lectures/Chapter 04/index.md

 ---

+### German Unification, Division, reUnification

+- Germany arose from a confederation of independent states (kingdoms, principalities, duchies) in 1871.
+German borders changed after WWII.
+- In 1945 the nazi regime is defeated by a coalition of armies &mdash; American, British, Canadian and other allies troops pushing from the West &mdash; The Soviet army pushing from the East.
+Europe was soon divided between a 'soviet' Eastern Block and a Western 'capitalist' block &mdash; Germany divided between East and West &mdash; Berlin divided between East and West, with a wall erected through the city.
+- In 1989, soviet 'satellite' states were allowed to open up to capitalism, the Berlin wall fell, and in 1990 Germany was reunited.

+---

 ### National Capital in Germany

 - Figure 4.1 shows national capital by components.
 Historical data for Germany only goes back to 1870.